Welcome to iCAN KIDS DC

 This group focuses on providing children with past clinical experience, experience using hospital services, chronic medical conditions and/or take medication regularly, and/or an interest in medicine and/or research, opportunities to share their experience with key stakeholders and learn more about child health.

-We will focus on two core objectives:
+As a part of this strategic collaboration, we will focus on two core objectives:

 Education Initiative: Providing educational “field days” to our core group of iCAN members, focused on the clinical, research, and policy/advocacy elements of health and health care.
+Field days will include tours of the Children’s National facilities, presentations by faculty and staff, and exposure to different professions in each arena of health care.

 Frequently Asked Questions